 The main tourism attractions outside of the local population areas are seen in Figure 14.
-Several of the sites could be visible from Wild Atlantic Way (Carandonagh is the nearest location through which it goes).
+The aquaculture site is not on the Wild Atlantic Way (Carandonagh is the nearest location through which it goes).
 There are no significant tourism attractions in the vicinity of the proposed Aquaculture site.
-Based on The Donegal Local Economic & Community Plan 2016-2022 "The number of tourists visiting Donegal is consistently on the increase.
+Based on The Donegal Local Economic & Community Plan 2016-20227 "The number of tourists visiting Donegal is consistently on the increase.
 In 2013, 199,000 overseas visitors came to Donegal, increasing by 14.3% since 2012.
-Of the visitors in 2013, $\in$ 78,000 were from Britain, 70,000 from mainland Europe, 37,000 from North America and 14,000 from other locations.
-Overseas visitors were worth $\in$ 48m to the local economy.
+Of the visitors in 2013, €78,000 were from Britain, 70,000 from mainland Europe, 37,000 from North America and 14,000 from other locations.
+Overseas visitors were worth €48m to the local economy.
 The counties domestic visitors were also up from 245,000 (2012) to 260,000 (2013).
-The domestic tourism market was worth $\in$ 64million.
+The domestic tourism market was worth €64million.
 There are a number of factors driving this event including the establishment and promotion of the Wild Atlantic Way, along which there are a number of signature points like Slieve League, Fanad Head & Malin Head and discovery points including; spell binding islands breathtaking blue flag beaches, world class golf courses, community forests and picnic areas, and historical landmarks etc."